pankhuridata/15_days_of_sql/Day_7/Practise.md

 # Question 1
-You're provided with two tables: the **advertiser table** contains information about advertisers and their respective payment status, and the **daily_pay table** contains the current payment information for advertisers, and it only includes advertisers who have made payments.
+You're provided with two tables:<br/>
+the **advertiser table** contains information about advertisers and their respective payment status,
+<br/> and the **daily_pay table** contains the current payment information for advertisers, and it only includes advertisers who have made payments.
 <br/>
 Write a query to **update the payment status of Facebook advertisers based on the information in the daily_pay table**.
 The output should include the user ID and their current payment status, sorted by the user id.